Note. What we refer to on this page as Gabriola Island is the traditional, stolen, unceded land of the Snuneymuxw First Nation people.

-Gabriola is a great stopover to sail the 17 nm to Point Grey across the Strait of Georgia to Vancouver.
-Leaving from this island gives a good angle to the prevailing winds in the area, wether they're coming out of the NW or SE.
+Gabriola, is a great stopover to sail the 17 nm to Point Grey across the Strait of Georgia to Vancouver.
+Leaving from this island gives a good angle to the prevailing winds in the area, whether they're coming out of the NW or SE.
 If a SE wind blows, it's a good (but long, 25nm) leaping point to Secret Cove.

 Silva Bay: On the eastern end of the island.
 This bay is lovely, but it is filled with moorings.
 There is very little room to anchor, except maybe at the northern end of the bay, but that area is also more exposed.
 It's not possible to anchor near the marina docks or at the south end of the bay because of float plane activity (boo).

 We stayed at the Page's Resort docks for a few days in late September 2021, to wait for bad weather to pass.
 The Silva Bay Yacht Club also has dock space there at the very end of E dock, offering 1 day free moorage for Reciprocal Guests.
 The rates at Page's are cheaper past September 7th (winter rates).
 This gave us ample time to explore the island.

 From the marina, Drumbeg Provincial Park is a short walk away, and it is a lovely, lovely place!
 The park has a long sand and pebble beach with sandstone and conglomerate rock formations, observable at low tide.
 On the way, there is a woodworking school with beautiful structures.
 We were looking for some medium for our dry toilet and were glad that they agreed to part with some wood shavings!

 Like all islands in the area, the Page's Resort docks don't offer water on the docks.
 When we were there in September 2021, it wasn't possible to do laundry either.
 It was an especially dry year, and the August heatwave did not help.